Ninet Tayeb: Keep an Eye on This Rising Rock Star

 As a fan of the grunge and rock scenes, it’s clear that Tayeb has a tendency towards wildly impassioned performances–“I’m an animal.
 Like a zoo; I can be tiger, I can be wolf–it’s hard to explain but I’m reborn onstage, and die onstage at every show.”

 Sweaty, hot, burning with fiery deliverance, Tayeb isn’t just catharsis and release, she’s the aftermath as well, electrifying in the afterglow of the agony and the ecstasy.
 If you’re smart, you’ll catch her while she’s still running the circuit of small bars and clubs that such rock star purvey before their explosion of fame–Tayeb is already among the ranks of talented female rockers that exist, America just doesn’t know it yet.

 Ninet Tayeb will be performing at the Hotel Cafe on Dec.
 10 with her first U.S. released album arriving February 3, watch her latest video for “Subservient” below.
 You can also vote here to include your city in the running for Tayeb’s tour.
 Visit her website or Facebook for more info!

-Ninet Tayeb’s next Los Angeles date is at The Echoplex on Thursday, February 15.
+Ninet Tayeb’s next Los Angeles date is at The Hotel Cafe on Thursday, March 23.
 Tickets are still available.
 Grab them here!